shubhamd99/react_native/README.md

 * Analyze the process to determine root causes of variation, poor performance (defects).
 * Improve process performance by addressing and eliminating the root causes.
 * Control the improved process and future process performance.

+## MVC - Model-View-Controller

+This is the standard pattern that most applications use to separate the model from the view.
+In this format, the controller identifies the data that matches the model.

+With this pattern, the frontend and backend work as separate components, and the controller will be responsible for fetching the data, rendering the requests, and ensuring smooth communication.

+## MVVM Architecture (Model-View-ViewMode)

+Model-View-ViewModel (MVVM) is a software design pattern that is structured to separate program logic and user interface controls.
+MVVM is also known as model-view-binder and was created by Microsoft architects Ken Cooper and John Gossman.

+### The four main blocks for any MVVM include:

+1. View
+2. ViewController
+3. ViewModel
+4. Model
+5. Provider (Extra)

+#### View
+The view is your Interface, which you build with React Native framework.
+This is the point where the user will interact with your application.
+Either they will input a command, use mouse movements or press a key to trigger the ViewController from the interface.
+The interface doesn’t do much except take in and give out the display data.

+#### ViewController
+The ViewController will take up the command and pass it on to the ViewModel.
+It is important to note that one ViewController can pass commands to several ViewModels.
+You won't need to ramp up the controllers in this case.

+#### ViewModel
+This is the third and most important block of the MVVM architecture.
+At this point, the block is not communicating with the interface directly.
+So, it will not know whether the interface was built using React, Vue, or any other framework.
+It is a JS class that you can reuse to make any application.

+#### Model
+This is your source for accessing the data; from here, the ViewModel and ViewController will gain the necessary output and send it to View.
+This part of the architecture will find databases, network layers, and services.
+Your logic should be restricted to helping the model send the necessary updates to the View.

+#### Provider
+When working with ViewModel, you will need to inject dependencies that can help quickly collect the data and send it to the View.
+That’s where the provider will help.
+This block doesn’t carry any logic.
+It is designed to connect the different blocks properly.